Alcovasaurus: Discovery and naming

 Although the validity of Stegosaurus longispinus was disputed because the long dermal spines were likely to be a product of ontogeny or sexual dimorphism, the amateur freelance paleontologist Roman Ulansky decided that the long tail spines were sufficient to remove S. longispinus from Stegosaurus and place it in a new genus, "Natronasaurus".
 Ulansky interpreted "Natronasaurus" as a close relative of Kentrosaurus in accordance with the hypothesis of Olshevsky and Ford (1993).
 Ulansky published the name in a self-published electronic publication that was not archived by an independent organization nor had an ISSN.
 This renders the name "Natronasaurus" invalid, and Peter Malcolm Galton and Kenneth Carpenter gave the genus another name, Alcovasaurus, in 2016, as part of a revision of the species.
 The new genus name is a reference to Alcova, Wyoming.
 Galton and Carpenter also referred a very large round spike base to the species, found by Cliff Miles in Wyoming in the 1990s.
 Its present location is unknown but a cast was made with inventory number DMNH 33431.

 In 2019, Francisco Costa and Octávio Mateus judged that Alcovasaurus was not sufficiently distinct from the genus Miragaia, and renamed it Miragaia longispinus.
 This was based on a description of a new specimen, MG 4863, of Miragaia longicollum preserving the first relatively complete tail known from a dacentrurine stegosaur.
-It was concluded that almost all of the diagnostic characters that were found to distinguish A. longispinus from other stegosaurs also occurred in MG 4863.
+It was concluded that almost all of the diagnostic characters that were found to distinguish Alcovasaurus from other stegosaurs also occurred in MG 4863.
 Costa and Mateus considered the two species to be congeneric, with the name Miragaia having priority.
+However, Sánchez-Fenollosa et al. (2024) supported the synonymy of the two taxa based on the new specimen of Dacentrurus from the Villar del Arzobispo Formation, and suggested that Alcovasaurus is a separate genus.
+In their re-description of the specimen MG 4863, Costa et al. (2025) argued that the two taxa are not synonymous based on comparison with the Dacentrurus holotype and that Alcovasaurus should be included as a second species of Miragaia.